yellowdog/python-examples/README.md

 ## Credentials

-The Credential example and schema can be found at: https://docs.yellowdog.co/api/?spec=Account%20API#tag/keyring/put/keyrings/%7BkeyringName%7D/credentials.
+The Credential models can be found in the Account API at: https://docs.yellowdog.ai/api?spec=Account%20API.

 For example, to add a single AWS credential to a Keyring, the following resource specification might be used: